kevindong/random-number-picker/README.md

 # Random Number Picker
 A random number picker for Amazon's Alexa.
-May or may not be published [here](https://www.amazon.com/2-Ducks-Random-Number-Picker/dp/B074JZ8V5R).
+Approved and published [here](https://www.amazon.com/2-Ducks-Random-Number-Picker/dp/B074JZ8V5R).
 Creating this trivial skill was used as a learning experience.

 # Caveats
 When testing this skill in Amazon's Developers portal, note that you should *not* use periods after sentences.
 In real life, no one says "Alexa, give me a random number between 1 and 20 period".
 Consequently, this is a non-issue.